-- Don’t forget basic information: Start with some basic demographic questions, including name, age, and industry.
+Don’t forget basic information: Start with some basic demographic questions, including name, age, and industry.
 This can be super insightful if you decide to segment responses later.
-You can also ask users to describe themselves to understand who your key customer personas look like.
+You can also ask users to describe themselves to understand what your key customer personas look like.

 Note: Don't forget to ask for their email, in case you need to follow up on any responses, or for sending out those gift cards.

 For more examples, the folks at Hotjar have put together a big list of survey questions.